Coronavirus social care and safety

 Coronavirus - social care and safety

-The unusual circumstances of the coronavirus emergency are putting every family under extra pressure.
-This section covers how social care services and direct payments are operating at the moment, as well as advice and information on family safety and behaviour issues.
+The unusual circumstances of the coronavirus pandemic have put every family under extra pressure.
+This section covers how social care services and direct payments are operating at the moment, as well as advice and information on family safety and behaviour issues, including updated information about the the current coronavirus restrictions which have now mostly ended.

 The government has made it clear that this is not intended to mean people who need care stop getting it.
 They expect all LAs to keep doing the right thing.
 But it does recognise the pressure that the coronavirus is putting on social care and allows for LAs to focus on the most urgent needs and most vulnerable people if things get really tough.